GGirishya/Portfolio-Project-Publicis-Sapient-Mariott-Homes-and-Villas/marketUsersPrototype.md

 ## Define and Prototype
 <!-- *Paste a link to your prototype here*  -->
 https://docs.google.com/presentation/d/1cDMQ95hPRRHOvNhrovpk2KSrke321W46BxH1GYEfuOo/edit?usp=sharing

+Note: I attempted to add a learn more option(level up) when hovering or clicking on the destination card on the map.
+On the picture taken by clients have their icon on the bottom right corner to ensure verification as well.

 > **🗒️ NOTE:** Make sure you share your prototype file so that "anyone with the link" can view it.
 If we're unable to access your file, we'll be unable to give you credit.

 *Don't forget to include a comment if you attempted any of the LevelUps, so that your grader knows to review your work and award the extra credit!*